lukasmwerk/skills/README.md

 - *Experienced = I am confident using this professionally pretty much off the bat, at minimum in a junior role*

-**Bolded** are items that I am most recently/currently working with or actively learning
+**Bolded** are items that I am most recently/currently working with or actively learning Empty slots are skills im either learning right now, or intend to learn soon

 ### Languages
 | _Language_ | Know the Basics | Studied It | Used It | Experienced/Fluent | Notes |